 Jordan wants to see the unseen, and with his interest in Metaphysics, he understands the first principles of being, substance, time and space.
 His philosophies and methods are to create something that can be powerful in simplicity.
 He creates artwork that suggests a viewer’s awareness of their own senses; in some regard, a form of escapism, but also for the viewer to be consciously aware of their surroundings.

 Baraniecki looks at the space around us as an unknown environment that is waiting to be depicted.
 He has a yearning to understand and communicate the uncertainties of space as a material object and the understanding of subconscious thought in the creation process.
-These observations are subtly-noted in the details of the drawings via text.
 His drawings primarily use India ink, with variations of transparencies so that he can communicate the idea of depth on a flat surface.
 His installation work alludes to the space around us that cannot be seen with the human eye, but rather what is going on with the wind and the heat around the room.
 He became very interested in what we perceive as tangible realities and there is a genuine desire for him to connect with the world around him; to be fully present in what kind of interactions he observes.

 Traditionally, I Am…